Conversations on Civil Justice: Do We Need an International Court of Civil Justice? Friday, October 20, 2023, 1 - 1:30 P.M. Pacific Time (Webinar)

 Ethics For Public Interest Attorneys, Wednesday, August 3, 2022, 12 - 1 P.M.
 Pacific Time (Webinar)

 Public interest attorneys face unique ethical issues representing low-income workers, undocumented residents, unhoused community members, organizational plaintiffs, and others that may be unfamiliar with the legal process.
-This was your chance to hear an ethics expert’s advice on how to handle the sticky situations that sometimes arise.
-A collection of hot-button hypotheticals provided guidance for your next ethical quandary.
+This program provided ethics experts' advice on how to handle the sticky situations that sometimes arise.

 Democracy's Last Line of Defense, Thursday, May 26, 2022, Chicago